mwikala/mwikala/README.md

 ## ⚓ Currently

-For the foreseeable, I am focused primiarly on consulting but have availability for other projects/work all throughout the year.
+For the foreseeable, I am focused primarily on consulting but have availability for other projects/work all throughout the year.

 ## ⚡ Using